IMIO/collective.datagridcolumns/README.rst

 jQuery version (for Plone 3)
 ----------------------------

-Both *ReferenceColumn* and *DateColumn* need jQuery 1.4.2 or better to work.
+Both *ReferenceColumn*, *DateColumn* and *MultiSelectColumn* need jQuery 1.4.2 or better to work.
 Plone 3.3 is shipped with jQuery 1.3.
 You can fix this dependency by your how, or using a 3rd party library.

 An alternative Generic Setup import step ("*DataGridField: register jQuery 1.4*") is provided with the product.
 Run this and the default Plone jQuery version will be disabled, then a